finbourne/lusid-sdk-python-preview/sdk/docs/ReferenceInstrument.md

 # ReferenceInstrument

-An abstract class to hold a reference to another (already loaded) instrument (e.g. a lookthrough to a portfolio) be expanded later
+LUSID representation of a reference to another instrument that has already been loaded (e.g. a lookthrough to a portfolio).

 ## Properties
 Name | Type | Description | Notes